mlngeni/Zip-file-in-php/README.md

-# Zip-file-in-php
+# Responsive Navigation Bar

-A small script in php that create a zip file and add other files to it then save it
+How to create a responsive navbar for a website using htnl and css